Updated May 19, 2023

 e.
 Use of the ‘–remove-orphans’ flag

-If there is any service that is no longer required, we can use the ‘–remove-orphans’ flag to delete the unwanted containers.
-Here, just remove the ‘db’ service from the ‘docker-compose’ file and run the command as shown below.
+If any service is no longer required, we can use the ‘–remove-orphans’ flag to delete the unwanted containers.
+Here, remove the ‘db’ service from the ‘docker-compose’ file and run the command as shown below.

 docker-compose up -d --remove-orphans

-- In the above snapshot, we can see that the orphan container is getting removed after removing the ‘db’ service from the file.
+- The above snapshot demonstrates the removal of the orphan container after eliminating the ‘db’ service from the file.

 Advantages of docker-compose up